soras/EstTimeMLCorpus/exp_iaa/readme.txt

  D) The script "find_combined_annotation_agreements.py" can be used to
     execute a single experiment, alternatively to executing sets of experiments in B and C;

+    E.g. Experiment '0a' (do not apply any EVENT filtering) can be executed with the following command:

+        python  find_combined_annotation_agreements.py  ..\corpus  0a

-    E.g. Experiment '2a' (keep only EVENTs that are part of the predicate of a clause) can be executed with the following command:
+    And the experiment '2a' (keep only EVENTs that are part of the predicate of a clause) can be executed in following way:

         python  find_combined_annotation_agreements.py  ..\corpus  2a